Enumeration of holomorphic cylinders in log Calabi-Yau surfaces. II. Positivity, integrality and the gluing formula: Introduction

 \begin{thm}[Gluing formula] We have the following gluing formula:

 \end{thm}

 We use a combination of techniques from tropical geometry, Berkovich geometry, deformation theory and Gromov-Witten theory.
-The proof of the positivity and integrality is based on three main ideas: First, the cylinder counts are invariant under deformations of the Looijenga pair $(Y,D)$; Second, for generic $(Y,D)$ in the deformation space, no bubbling can occur for our holomorphic cylinders in question; Third, by the deformation theory of rational curves in surfaces (cf.\ \cite{Keel_Rational_curves_1999}), we deduce that the moduli space responsible for our counting is generically smooth and of expected dimension.
+The proof of the positivity and integrality is based on three main ideas: First, the cylinder counts are invariant under deformations of the Looijenga pair $(Y,D)$; Second, for generic $(Y,D)$ in the deformation space, no bubbling can occur for our holomorphic cylinders in question; Third, by the deformation theory of rational curves in surfaces (see \cite{Keel_Rational_curves_1999}), we deduce that the moduli space responsible for our counting is generically smooth and of expected dimension.

+Now we sketch the proof of the gluing formula.
+We extend both $L^1$ and $L^2$ to infinity straight with respect to the \Zaffine structure, and glue them together to form a ``double extended spine'' $L^\rd$ as in \cref{const:extended_spines} \cref{fig:Ld}.
+Then we consider the moduli stack of 5-pointed rational non-archimedean analytic stable maps associated to $L^\rd$.
+The moduli space of 5-pointed rational curves has two special 0-strata corresponding to $G$ and $G'$ in \cref{const:graphs} \cref{fig:graphs}.
+Then using a smoothness argument as in the proof of positivity and integrality, we prove that the counts of 5-pointed rational stable maps associated to $G$ and $G'$ are in fact equal.
+Finally we explain in \cref{sec:gluing} that the two counts give exactly the two sides of the gluing formula.

-For the proof of the gluing formula, we need to study carefully the moduli space of tropical curves and the corresponding moduli space of analytic curves.
+In order to make the idea above precise, we need to construct carefully various moduli spaces of tropical curves and the corresponding moduli spaces of analytic curves, and study their properties, which constitutes the bulk of \cref{sec:tropical_constructions,sec:analytic_constructions}.
 We will rely on the work of Abramovich-Caporaso-Payne \cite{Abramovich_Tropicalization_2012} and the author's previous work \cite{Yu_Tropicalization_2014}.
-This allows us to reduce the gluing formula for cylinders to a formula concerning particular types of rational curves.
-The latter is a refinement of the associativity relations of Gromov-Witten invariants.
-A main ingredient of our proof consists of degenerating the domain curve in different ways.
+Our proof of the gluing formula via different degenerations of domain curves can be seen as a refinement of the proof of the associativity relations of Gromov-Witten invariants (see \cite{Kontsevich_Gromov-Witten_1994,Gathmann_Kontsevich_formula_2008}).
 Comparing with the algebraic case, we need to take extra care of the properness of various moduli spaces in the proofs.

 The results of this paper give us a deeper understanding of open curve counting of log Calabi-Yau surfaces.
 They provide evidence that our cylinder counts obtained via Berkovich geometry satisfy expected properties and reflect honest open curve enumeration.
 The counting of cylinders is intimately related to the combinatorial notion of broken line in the work of Gross-Hacking-Keel \cite{Gross_Mirror_Log_published}\footnote{The notion of broken line in general was developed by Gross, Hacking, Keel, Siebert and their coauthors in a series of papers \cite{Gross_Mirror_symmetry_for_P2_2010,Carl_A_tropical_view_2010,Gross_Mirror_Log_published,Gross_Theta_2012,Gross_Theta_2015}.
 It was also suggested by Abouzaid, Kontsevich and Soibelman in different occasions}.
 The positivity, integrality and the gluing formula proved in this paper suggest a precise conjectural relation with broken lines which we state below: